This "combine" is an annual winter event that has the players participate in a series of events, not unlike the NFL Combine, including:

 Although the squad had not been tested in this manner in some time, it provided an opportunity to identify who were among the fastest on the team currently.

-Before we jump into the results from Monday, here is a review of who the fastest players were in the hand-timed 40-yard run last year, in March 2006:
+By way of comparison, here is a review of who the fastest players were in the hand-timed 40-yard run in March 2007:

 Deon Butler: 4.37 seconds - "Deon is sharp off the line and gets to his top speed quickly."